-- MOTION made by Vice Chair Harrington and seconded by Councilor Koenig to approve the minutes 16 - 17 from September 14, 2023 as written. - MOTION CARRIES 5-0-1 with Councilor M. Murphy abstaining 18 - 19 Comments from the Press - 20 None. - Comments from the Public 21 - 22 None. - 23 Comments from the Council - Councilor N. Murphy wanted to share that on September 16th, long-term resident and community volunteer 24 - 25 Anita Creager was recognized and honored at a ceremony and banquet at Camp Carpenter.
-She also shared - that Camp Whip-o-will was renamed to Camp Creager in her honor.
-26 - She also stated that MVD is having an open house from 12:00- 4:00pm on September 30th at Wells 2 and 9.
-27 - as well as the Treatment Facility which is located at 20 Berry Ln off of Continental Blvd.
-The public is 28 - 29 invited to tour the facility and speak with various professionals. - Next, she shared that the Fire Department has their open house scheduled for October 14th from 10:00am-30 - 31 2:00pm at their central location off of DW Highway. - Lastly, she asked for people to consider donating to Wreaths Across America, which will be taking place 32 - again this year on December 16th at noon at Last Rest Cemetery 33
+Comments from the Council Councilor N. Murphy wanted to share that on September 16th, long-term resident and community volunteer Anita Creager was recognized and honored at a ceremony and banquet at Camp Carpenter.
+She also shared that Camp Whip-o-will was renamed to Camp Creager in her honor.
+She also stated that MVD is having an open house from 12:00- 4:00pm on September 30th at Wells 2 and 9, as well as the Treatment Facility which is located at 20 Berry Ln off of Continental Blvd.
+The public is invited to tour the facility and speak with various professionals.
+Next, she shared that the Fire Department has their open house scheduled for October 14th from 10:00am-2:00pm at their central location off of DW Highway.
+Lastly, she asked for people to consider donating to Wreaths Across America, which will be taking place again this year on December 16th at noon at Last Rest Cemetery Adjourn MOTION made by Vice Chair Harrington and seconded by Councilor M. Murphy to adjourn the meeting.
+MOTION CARRIES 6-0-0 The meeting adjourned at 9:04pm.

-- 35 Adjourn

-- MOTION made by Vice Chair Harrington and seconded by Councilor M. Murphy to adjourn the 36

-- 37 meeting.

-- MOTION CARRIES 6-0-0 38

-- 39 The meeting adjourned at 9:04pm.

-41 Respectfully submitted by Jennifer Steagald
+Respectfully submitted by Jennifer Steagald